- Travel to the UK at the start of your award

 If you plan far enough in advance, travelling to and from Scotland can be done inexpensively by plane.
-British Airways, Eastern Airways, easyJet, Flybe and Virgin Atlantic all fly between London and Scotland, while Scotland while Aer Lingus, British Airways, easyJet and Flybe all fly between the mainland UK and Northern Ireland.
-Please consult the websites directly to find the best prices’.
-Please consult the websites directly to find the best prices.
+British Airways, Eastern Airways, easyJet, Flybe, and Virgin Atlantic all fly between London and Scotland, while Aer Lingus, British Airways, easyJet, and Flybe all fly between mainland UK and Northern Ireland.
+Please consult their websites directly to find the best prices.

 Booking your flights

 You will be given a deadline for booking your flight by your programme officer.
-Failure to book your flight or communicate the details to your programme officer will result in your final month of stipend being withheld.
-You may book your flight to depart the UK any time between your course end date and your visa expiry date.
-However, please note that your stipend will only be provided up until the end date of your course.
+Failure to book your flight or communicate the details to your programme officer will result in your departure allowance and final month of stipend being withheld.

 For more information about booking your travel home, please look at the Chevening policy and guidelines.